This is the best Irish county for a weekend away

 If the water isn’t tempting, head north to Ravensdale Forest park and take a hike among the Cooley Mountains.

 For a challenging trek, try the Slieve Foye Loop, starting in Carlingford and ending, after a significant climb, at Strandfield, a cafe in Dundalk.
-It’s always busy, but that’s testament to the high quality cooking, focussing on fresh, hyper-local ingredients.
+It’s always busy, but that’s testament to the high-quality cooking, focusing on fresh, hyper-local ingredients.

 Luckily, Dundalk is the ideal place to spend a lively Saturday night (and a low-key Sunday).
 For an animated evening head to Mo Chara, a community pub set up by three friends.
 The food is wonderful, but better still is the beer, which they brew themselves – something that has happened in the town for centuries.